-A total of twenty-two randomly selected correctional staff members were interviewed.
-Correctional Officers, Sergeants and Captains from all shifts were included in the interview process.
+A total of eighteen randomly selected correctional staff members were interviewed.
+Correctional Officers, Sergeants, and Captains from all shifts were included in the interview process.
 Unit staff (counselors and Unit Managers) and other employees who have constant offender contact were also interviewed.
-All staff members were aware of the agency's zero tolerance policy and of their responsibilities to protect offenders from sexual abuse/sexual harassment.
+All staff members were aware of the agency's zerotolerance policy and of their responsibilities to protect offenders from sexual abuse/sexual harassment.
 Additionally, they could explain their understanding of new employee and annual PREA training and their first responder duties as part of a coordinated response.
-The agency Director, agency PREA Coordinator and agency Contract Administrator had been previously interviewed (the auditor is in receipt of the completed interview questionnaires).
-All required specialized staff members (total of 16) were also interviewed, to include the Warden, the PCM, Mental Health staff, one Investigator, the Human Resource Associate (Manager), Intake staff, the SHU Supervisor and the Nursing Supervisor.
-Two volunteers, a Sexual Abuse Nurse Examiner (SANE) Supervisor from a local hospital and one community victim advocate were also interviewed.
-No contractors were available to be interviewed.
-All interviewed staff and volunteers demonstrated an understanding of the PREA and their responsibilities under this program, relative to their position in or with the organization.
-No staff or volunteers refused to be interviewed.
+The agency Director, agency PREA Coordinator and agency Contract Administrator were also interviewed.
+All required specialized staff (total of 14) were also interviewed, including the Warden, the PCM, Mental Health staff, Three Investigators, the Human Resource Manager, Intake staff, the SHU Supervisor and the Nursing Supervisor.
+One contractor, six volunteers, a Sexual Abuse Nurse Examiner (SANE) representative from a local hospital and one community victim advocate were also interviewed.
+All interviewed staff, the contractor and volunteers demonstrated an understanding of the PREA and their responsibilities under this program. relative to their position in or with the organization.
+No staff, contractors or volunteers refused to be interviewed.

-A total of thirty-two offenders were selected to be interviewed.
+A total of forty-one offenders were selected to be interviewed.
 The interviewed offenders were of various ages, nationalities and ethnic backgrounds.
-The interviews (targeted offenders) included only one offender who self-identified as being transgender (the facility only housed one transgender offender), only four offenders who reported being previous victims of sexual abuse (at intake), one offender who claimed sexual abuse at the facility, one offender who self-identified as being gay and no offenders who self-identified as being bisexual.
+The interviews (targeted offenders) included five offenders who self-identified as being transgender, six offenders who reported being previous victims of sexual abuse (at intake), one who claimed sexual abuse at the facility, two offenders who identified as being gay and one offender who self-identified as being bisexual.
 No offenders self-identified as being intersex.
-Two Limited English Proficient (LEP) and eight disabled offenders (six with cognitive disabilities and two with physical disabilities) were also included in the group interviewed.
+Two Limited English Proficient (LEP) and five disabled offenders (two with cognitive disabilities and three with physical disabilities) were also included in the group interviewed.
 No offenders interviewed claimed prior sexual aggression during the intake screening process and none requested therapy.
 The rest of the interviewed offenders were randomly selected.
-There were no offenders in protective custody (in SHU status) for any PREA related issue; the facility does not place alleged victims or those considered at high risk in SHU status.
-Overall, all offenders interviewed demonstrated a good understanding of the PREA compliance program, the intake screening process, the prevention and protection process and reporting mechanisms (all education requirements under the PREA were met).
+There were no offenders in Protective Custody (in the SHU) with victim status; the facility does not place alleged victims or those considered at high risk in SHU status.
+One offender requested and was granted an interview with the auditor.
+Overall, all offenders interviewed demonstrated a good understanding of the PREA compliance program, the intake screening process, the prevention and protection process and the reporting mechanisms (all education requirements under the PREA were met).
 Ninety-nine percent of the interviewed offenders further stated that staff members were responsive to their needs and that they felt safe at the facility.
-One offender refused to be interviewed.
+No offenders refused to be interviewed.